 The ED Strategy sets out a vision, objectives and high level commitments for a ten-year period.
-We will work up these commitments into an Action Plan to identify specific deliverable projects and programmes, set against short, medium and long term timeframes, identifying the relevant delivery partners and financial resources.

-The vision of the ED Strategy to support a sustainable, inclusive and thriving economy is one owned by the whole Council, with teams working in partnership to maximise the opportunities and support available for the area's businesses and communities.
-Consequently, the ED Strategy incorporates commitments relating to existing and proposed projects derived from other Council strategies and plans.
+We have worked up these commitments into an initial Short Term Action Plan to identify specific deliverable projects and programmes for the period to 2025.
+This is set out in Appendix 3.
+This will be subject to regular review to ensure actions keep pace with evolving issues and challenges.
+The vision of the Strategy to support a sustainable, inclusive and thriving economy is one owned by the whole Council, with teams working in partnership to maximise the opportunities and support available for the area's businesses and communities.
+Consequently, the Strategy incorporates commitments relating to existing and proposed projects derived from other Council strategies and plans.
 Our priorities and objectives are cross-cutting and owned by the whole Council, and many of the projects and activities will not be solely the responsibility of one service, but a number of services.